ijinwang/CEPCHiggsPaper/README.md

 $ git commit -m "messages about your modifications"

-or use "-a -m" to do the "add" and "commit" the same time with all the changes you made:
+or if there is no new files/directories, use "-am" to do the "add" and "commit" the same time with all the changes you made:

-$ git commit -a -m "messages about your modifications"
+$ git commit -am "messages about your modifications"

 If you want to push the commits you’ve done back up to the server (this plus previous step will serve as "svn ci -m" and it requests access rights):

 $ git push

-Before you upload your modifications, you should update your local repository first (same as "svn update"):
+Before uploading your modifications, you should update your local repository first (same as "svn update"):

 $ git pull